apache/arrow-cookbook/python/source/data.rst

 Computing Mean/Min/Max values of an array
 =========================================

-Arrow provides compute functions that can be applied to arrays, those compute functions are exposed through the :mod:`arrow.compute` module.
+Arrow provides compute functions that can be applied to arrays.
+Those compute functions are exposed through the :mod:`arrow.compute` module.

 .. testsetup::